microsoft/hlsl-specs/proposals/0024-opacity-micromaps.md

 `RayQuery` objects, used with [RayQuery::TraceRayInline()][rq-trace], also need to be aware that OMMs may be in use.
 The above `RAYTRACING_PIPELINE_FLAG_ALLOW_OPACITY_MICROMAPS` doesn't apply for inline raytracing however. `RayQuery` objects are independent of raytracing pipelines.
-For `RayQuery` the template for instantiating the object includes a new optional `RAYQUERY_FLAGS` parameter:
+For `RayQuery`, the template for instantiating the object includes a new optional `RAYQUERY_FLAGS` parameter:

 ```